SKT799/Self-Improving-Agentic-System/README.md

 ## Real-world shape of the problem

-The same loop — learn the fixed layout, react to the moving people — is what sits under warehouse pickers (Amazon-style), airport and hospital delivery bots and hotel service robots.
-This project is a clean, watchable model of that core idea.
+The same idea with more complex modeling is what sits under warehouse pickers (Amazon-style), airport and hospital delivery bots and hotel service robots.
+This project is a clean & representation of core idea what this algo can do.

 ---